john-sharratt/oktree/README.md

 ![Example](/assets/example.gif)

-Mainly usable with Bevy game engine for fast processing of voxel data.
+Could be used with the Bevy game engine for fast processing of voxel data or as a standalone tree.

-Bevy integration feature if enabled by default and can be disabled by:
+Bevy feature enables intersection methods:

+- ray intersection

+To enable bevy integrations:

 ```
 [dependencies]
-oktree = { version = "0.1.0", default-features = false }
+oktree = { version = "0.1.0", features = ["bevy"] }
 ```

 Intersection methods are not available without this feature.